 Like Dr Who, I hunt ordinary individuals who had such an extraordinary impact on their world that the consequences changed the course of history.
 Then I tell their stories as true-crime thrillers.
-The London Times reviewer praised The Peculiar Case of the Electric Constable as being 'as lively and readable as a crime novel'.
+The London Times praised The Peculiar Case of the Electric Constable as being 'as lively and readable as a crime novel'.
 And reviewers have described The Fabulous Flying Mrs Miller as "spellbinding" and "unputdownable".

 The History Detective newsletter

 Tips on researching, writing and publishing, reviews of other books, free books, discount offers, and details of seminars are provided in a free (currently irregular) email History Detective newsletter.
 Subscribe here.